-Aaron has been a practicing lawyer since 2009.
-After law school, he was a Skadden Fellow and Staff Attorney in the Employment Law Unit of the Legal Aid Society for over three years, where he represented Chinese and other immigrants in a variety of employment and labor disputes.
-His legal victories were covered in publications such as the New York Times, Wall Street Journal, Newsday, New York Post, and a wide variety of Chinese language media.
+After law school, Aaron was a Skadden Fellow in the Employment Law Unit of the Legal Aid Society, where he represented Chinese and other immigrants in a variety of employment and labor disputes.
 From 2013 to 2014, Aaron served as a law clerk to the Honorable Richard J. Sullivan of the United States District Court for the Southern District of New York.
-Aaron has co-counseled with or consulted for top-tier law firms such as Boies Schiller, Gibson Dunn, Shearman & Sterling and Kaye Scholer.

-The $474,000 court award obtained by Aaron after a jury trial in the Babi Nails Salon case (Song, et al v.
-47 Old Country, Inc., et al., 09-Civ-5566 (E.D.N.Y.)) was mentioned in the New York Times article on exploitative conditions in New York's salons that brought about executive action to reform that industry.
-Aaron co-counseled with the Urban Justice Center to represent Chinese restaurant workers in another federal court jury trial in the summer of 2016.
+The $474,000 court award obtained by Aaron and his colleagues at The Legal Aid Society after a jury trial in the Babi Nails Salon case (Song, et al v.
+47 Old Country, Inc., et al., 09-Civ-5566 (E.D.N.Y.)) was mentioned in the New York Times article on labor conditions in New York's salons.